Neoparadoxia

 Life reconstruction of a young Neoparadoxia.

 Neoparadoxia is an extinct genus of large, herbivorous aquatic desmostylian mammals from the Miocene Ladera and Monterey Formations of North America.The name comes from the Latin "Neo", meaning new, and Paleoparadoxia, a related genus of desmostylian.

 Description

 Cranium of the holotype of Neoparadoxia.

 Neoparadoxia has thicker tooth enamel than other desmostylian genera.
 The genus also has high-crowned molars, with extra cusps.
 The first and second premolars are also proportionally larger.
 Neoparadoxia bears 3 pairs of mesosterna (as opposed to the typical 4).
 The humeral morphology is similar to other paleoparadoxiids, with a thick shaft.
 The body size of Neoparadoxia is speculated to be larger than other desmostylians, with species varying in length from 2.2 meters to 2.73 meters.
-Like other desmostylians, Neoparadoxia was primarily aquatic, though research has suggested it was capable of some terrestrial locomotion.
+Like other desmostylians, Neoparadoxia was primarily aquatic, though controversial research has suggested it was capable of some terrestrial locomotion.
 The genus is suggested to have moved like chalicotheres whilst on land, though this is unlikely.